-When required to work overtime, an employee may decline if he or she has a valid reason.
+When required to work overtime, an employee may decline if they have a valid reason.
 Such refusal shall be accepted provided there is another employee on the shift when overtime is required who is prepared to work the overtime and has the ability to perform the work required.

-E. Overtime - Rest Period - Lunch Money If an employee is required to work more than one (1) hour but not more than two (2) hours overtime, he or she will be given a fifteen (15) minute paid rest period.
+E. Overtime - Rest Period - Lunch Money

+If an employee is required to work more than one (1) hour but not more than two (2) hours overtime, they will be given a fifteen (15) minute paid rest period.

-If an employee is required to work more than two (2) hours overtime, he or she will be given the same fifteen (15) minute paid rest period mentioned in the above paragraph and, in addition, receive a five dollar (\$5.00) meal allowance.
+If an employee is required to work more than two (2) hours overtime, they will be given the same fifteen (15) minute paid rest period mentioned in the above paragraph and, in addition, receive a ten dollar (\$10.00) meal allowance or gift card.